siva-sundar/the-frontend-interview/README.md

 console.log(7);
 ```

-34. What's a message queue and task queue in event loop ?
+34. What is message queue and task queue in event loop ?

 35. What are the types of caching ?